 Looking to make the most of your time in Tokyo?
 In this article, I share the top recommendations for what to do in the city during a 5-day trip.

-Quick guide to Tokyo
+A quick guide to Tokyo

-Best time to visit: the best months are from March to May and from September to November.
+Best time to visit: the best months are from March to May and September to November.
 In summer it is very hot

 How many days: 4 days is the minimum to see the most interesting things